Robin-WZQ/DAA/README.md

 ## 🔥 News

-- [2025/3/30] We release the code for training and inferencing with DAA.
+- [2025/4/30] We release the arxiv version of our paper.

 ## 👀 Overview